Ermi-Tekk21/Blockchain/README.md

 This repository is for a group assignment where we, a group of five members, will collaboratively complete a Solidity course.
 The assignment constitutes 10% of our grade.

 ## Contents Overview

-lesson-1 | Introduction
+- lesson-1 | Solidity Introduction
-lesson-2 | Address Interactions
+- lesson-2 | Address Interactions
-lesson-3 | Reference Types
+- lesson-3 | Reference Types
-lesson-4 | Applied Solidity
+- lesson-4 | Applied Solidity

 ## Instructions